 Advantages of Sugaring Hair Removal

-- Thorough body hair removal: Thanks to the tiny sugar molecules that penetrate better into the hair’s surface, the hair does not break so easily and can be more thoroughly removed.
+- Thorough body hair removal: Thanks to the tiny sugar molecules that penetrate the hair’s surface, the hair doesn’t break so easily and can be removed thoroughly.

 - Less painful: Sugaring removes the hair in the direction of growth, which is less painful than waxing.
-In addition, the sugaring paste loosens from the skin more easily than wax, leading to less skin irritation.
+In addition, the sugaring paste comes loose from the skin more easily than wax, leading to less skin irritation.

 - Slows hair growth: Unlike shaving, sugaring body hair removal removes the hair from the root, slowing down hair growth.
 In addition, the hair should grow back thinner and lighter after the treatment.